erdem85/terminal-chat/README.md

 ## Building

-I don't recommend building arpchat yourself.
+I don't recommend building terminalchat yourself.
 However, if you do decide to build it, you will need to use the latest unstable version of Rust.

 On Windows, you will also need to download the WinPcap Developer's Pack and set the LIB environment variable to the WpdPack/Lib/x64/ folder.